Timwi/KtaneSouvenir/readme.md

 ## Building

 - In Unity, build Souvenir without a separate assembly (keyboard: F7; menu: “Keep Talking ModKit” → “Build AssetBundle (no assembly)”).
-- The compiled binary `SouvenirLib.dll` is included in the git repo to allow people to build Souvenir in Unity without needing to compile the source.
+- To make this possible, the compiled binary `SouvenirLib.dll` is included in the git repo.
+Any changes to the source code (in `Lib/`) require a rebuild in Visual Studio, which automatically copies that DLL to the right place for Unity to find it.

 ## Translations